 - 1. In the Navigation area, double-click the Inventory Scout Services icon. - 2.
-In the Contents area, select Collect VPD Information. - From the list, select the name of the managed system for which you want to collect the Vital Product Data. - 4.
-Select Next. - The wizard requests confirmation about the managed system, and then prompts you to insert a blank, DOS-formatted diskette into the HMC diskette drive. - 6.
+In the Contents area, select Collect VPD Information. - 3.
+From the list, select the name of the managed system for which you want to collect the Vital Product Data. - 4.
+Select Next. - 5.
+The wizard requests confirmation about the managed system, and then prompts you to insert a blank, DOS-formatted diskette into the HMC diskette drive. - 6.
 Click Finish.
 This file is then copied to the diskette in the specified drive.

-To conduct a microcode survey, see the Hardware Management Console Operations Guide.
+To conduct a microcode survey, see the IBM Hardware Management Console for pSeries Installation and Operations Guide.